‘Shut Mouth’ Stratagem

 The runner she’d seen catch the same fish repeatedly had a distinct maneuver in which he grabbed an anytaur by the waist, dove into the water with it, and emerged dry as a bone while the creature was repeatedly throttled and dunked by unseen forces until dead.
 Afterwards its limp body and tail bobbed up and down in the water as if it couldn’t decide to sink or not.

 She recognized Pirate Tessimus easily enough, as she was the most aggressive presence on the Haunchlord’s back.
 She stabbed and hacked at his thick shoulder muscles with her hook hand, drawing a crescent of dark blood with each blow.
 The red stuff dripped down Cervidon’s various haunches.
-As much damage as the monster took, he showed no signs of advancing rage or fatigue until the last of his salamanders was dispatched.
+As much damage as the monster took, he showed no signs of advancing fatigue until the last of his salamanders was dispatched.

 On the ground she steered clear of the doomed boulder.
 The Haunchlord destroyed it as predicted, moving on to whichever area had the highest concentration of trespassers.
 Bombi hugged the wall of trees, near where the boss had entered, and kept her feet moving even when she wasn’t moving in a particular direction.
 This is my shop.
 Bombi’s duplication shop.
 Nothing to destroy here.
 Cervidon will tangle his horns in the trees if he charges me here.
 Conveniently located just out of reach of antlered death.